Skamasle/sk-php-selector/README.md

 This can break phpmyadmin, in this case you need delete some mod_php files in /etc/httpd/conf.d/ you can move out all php??.conf just leave php.conf ( not delete maybe you need restore it )

-This is aleatory and need more debugin, not always was broken so I cant say you exactly, but the solution is wasy
+This is aleatory and need more debugin, not always was broken so I cant say you exactly, but the solution is easy

 # Diferences between version 2 and 3